mumfyness/multicomponent/README.md

 ### To create a repository interactively, use `gh repo create` with no arguments.

-### To create a remote repository from an existing local repository, specify the source directory with `--source`.
+### To create a remote repository from an existing local repository, cd into source directory and specify the source directory with `--source=.`
 By default, the remote repository name will be the name of the source directory.
 Pass `--push` to push any local commits to the new repository.

-> gh repo create simpletoggle --private/public --source C:\repos\TetraDigital\react\simpletoggle --remote git@github.com/mumfyness/simpletoggle --push
+> gh repo create simpleapp --[public/private] --source . {--remote=git@github.com/mumfyness/simpletoggle} --push

 ### Setup tracking of develp branch